-When you search for the will of a deceased person, you may come across a very old document.
-It's not uncommon for someone to make a will, tuck it into a drawer, and never update or replace it, even as years or decades pass.
+When you search for a deceased person's will, you might come across a very old document.
+It's not uncommon for someone to make a will, tuck it into a drawer, and leave it for years or decades.
 If you find such a seemingly outdated document, how do you know if it's still valid?

 There's no expiration date on a will.
 If a will was validly executed 40 years ago, it's still valid.
-But it is unlikely to have improved with age.
-An extremely old will is probably completely out of date—by the time of death, the person who wrote it probably had a different house, different bank accounts, and maybe even a different spouse and children.
-But the document is still in force unless it has been revoked or replaced.
+But it's unlikely to have improved with age.
+An extremely old will is probably completely out of date—by the time of death, the person who wrote it could have a different house, different bank accounts, and maybe even a different spouse and new children.
+But the document is still in force unless it's been revoked or replaced.

-To revoke a will, the person who wrote it must either:
+To revoke a will, the person who wrote it must:

-The best way to revoke a will is to make a new will, stating that you're revoking the old one.
-But it's also possible to revoke a will the old-fashioned way, by tearing it up or throwing it into a roaring blaze in the fireplace.
+The best way to revoke a will is to make a new will that states you're revoking the old one.
+But technically, it's also possible to revoke a will by tearing it up or throwing it into a roaring blaze in the fireplace.
 (However, this method is not advised since it can easily create confusion.)

-Most people revoke one will by making another, which supersedes the old one.
+Most people revoke one will by making another, which replaces the old one.
 That's why most wills begin with a sentence like "I hereby revoke all previous wills and codicils."
-(A codicil is an addition to a will; they aren't very common these days.)
+(A "codicil" is an addition to a will; they aren't very common these days.)

-If you find multiple wills, and they contain language like this, then the newest will is presumed to be the one in force—assuming there are no other problems with its validity.
+If you find multiple wills containing language like this, then the newest will is presumed to be the one in force—assuming there are no other problems with the will's validity.